ShprAlex/SproutLife/readme/README_description.md

-Sprout Life adds reproduction, mutation, and evolution to Conway’s Game of Life.
-It creates self-replicating cellular automata which are resilient to mutation, and which grow more advanced through natural selection.
-This opens up a new world where we can model the evolution of complex life.
+Sprout Life is a model for the evolution of complex life.
+It extends Conway’s Game of Life, which is famous for having lifelike patterns emerge from simple rules.
+Sprout Life takes this emergence a step further, creating patterns that reproduce, mutate, and evolve.

-In the first few minutes of the game, Sprout Life gives rise to 100s of diverse species of replicators.
-We can watch as the organisms evolve to compete for space and collaborate with their siblings.
-In future versions it could be fun to enable competitions between organisms created by multiple users.
+In the first few minutes of the game, Sprout Life gives rise to 100s of diverse replicating organisms.
+We can watch as the organisms compete for space and align with their siblings.
+Evolution is open ended, so more advanced organisms can always emerge.
+In future versions it could be fun to enable competitions between organisms collected by multiple users.